Skip to Content

 Groeninge Museum (photo: Zooey_)

-With paintings from between the 15th and 19th centuries, the Groeninge Museum is a place for art lovers.
+With paintings from the 15th and 19th centuries, the Groeninge Museum is a place for art lovers.
+It covers works by Belgian and Flemish artists, including Jan van Eyck and Marcel Broodthaers.

-Works cover a variety of art eras such as the Renaissance, neo-classical, and realist periods.
+Works cover a variety of art eras, such as the Renaissance, neo-classical, and realist periods.

 One particular highlight is Jan van Eyck's “The Madonna with Canon Joris van der Paele” from the early 15th century, which should not be missed.

-See also: The Best Things to Do in Ghent, Belgium
+Related: Best Things to Do in Ghent

 Gruuthuse Museum